BubbaDiego/sonic8/README.md

 Production builds can omit this overlay configuration.

+### Tailwind CSS

+The frontend uses Tailwind for utility classes.
+Base directives live in `frontend/src/tailwind.css` and compile to `tailwind.output.css` during the `yarn build` step.
+The generated file is imported in `frontend/src/index.jsx` so any utilities defined in `tailwind.css` are available throughout the app.

 Feel free to explore each directory for more details.

 See [docs/alert_thresholds_api.md](docs/alert_thresholds_api.md) for the alert thresholds API.